Etiene/lua.space/posts/general/cfp-lua-devroom-fosdem-2017.md

 Submission deadline: 2016-12-01
 Acceptance notifications: 2016-12-11
 Final schedule announcement: 2016-12-18
-Devroom: 4th January 2017 (morning)
+Devroom: 4th February 2017 (morning)

 **Please share this CFP with any person or group you know that could be interested!**